-Our evaluation consists of two parts.
+Our evaluation consists of three parts.
 First, we evaluated our implementation with end users performing several tasks.
-Second, we have compared our prototypes with the other approaches described in the Related Work section.
+Second, we have compared our prototype with the other approaches described in the Related Work section.
+Finally, we evaluated the performance of the critical overview tasks in LODVisualization.

-User evaluation We asked our test users to perform tasks using our prototype LDVM implementation - overview implemented by LODVisualization and details on demand implemented by Payola.
+User evaluation.
+We asked our test users to perform several tasks using our prototype LDVM implementation that consists of two levels of detail, overview implemented by LODVisualization and details on demand implemented by Payola.
 Expert users, who know the RDF and SPARQL, can create visualizations on both levels of detail and implement them in the tools directly.
 However, our goal was to show that Linked Data visualization does not have to require such expertise.
-This is consistent with our vision where expert users create complex configurable visualizations with user-friendly parameters, which are used as black boxes by lay users.
+This is consistent with our vision where expert users create complex configurable visualizations with userfriendly parameters, which are used as black boxes by lay users.
+A lay user should be able to use LDVM implementations without knowledge of programming and SPARQL.
 Therefore, we created some configurable sample analyzers and visualizers and we let lay users use and customize them to perform various tasks.
 We asked 16 users to assess the difficulty of the tasks on a scale from 0 - not able to solve, 1 - difficult to 5 - easy and to record the time required to complete each task.
+The vast majority of the users did not have any experience with the tools, was not instructed before the experiment and had no opportunity to interact with the LDVM team.
 The following scenarios and tasks were defined for the user evaluation.